 After surgery, there are steps you can take to help with your recovery.
-You may have been an inpatient (staying in the hospital overnight) or an outpatient (going home the day of surgery).
-While in the hospital it is important to follow instructions from your surgeon, nurse, and other health care providers.
+You may have been admitted as an inpatient (staying in the hospital overnight) or an outpatient (going home the day of surgery).
+While in the hospital it is important to follow instructions from your surgeon, nurse, and other healthcare providers.
 This will help you be able to go home as soon as possible.
-Talk with the health care providers before leaving the hospital about help you may need at home.
+Talk with the healthcare providers before leaving the hospital about help you may need at home.
 Once you are home, continue to rest, but also try to slowly get back to your normal activities.

 Call your surgeon if you have any questions about your recovery.